 Patients reporting a serious reaction to a previous dose of COVID-19 vaccine, any vaccine, or injectable therapy (intramuscular, intravenous, or subcutaneous), should be asked to describe their symptoms.
 There is a remote chance that a COVID-19 vaccine could cause a severe allergic reaction.
-(1) Persons who have had a severe allergic reaction to the first dose of an mRNA COVID-19 vaccine should not receive a 2nd mRNA COVID-19 vaccine.
-However, consideration may be given to vaccination with Janssen COVID-19 vaccine under the supervision of a health care provider experienced in the management of severe allergic reactions, such as an Allergist.
+(1) Persons who have had a severe allergic reaction to the first dose of a COVID-19 vaccine should not receive further doses.
 (2) An allergic reaction to any other vaccine or injectable therapy (such as chemotherapeutic agents) is a precaution to COVID-19 vaccination.
-Such individuals should be counseled that the risk of COVID-19 vaccine is unknown, and they should seek the advice of a medical specialist.
-If these individuals, or those with a history of anaphylaxis for any other cause, elect to be vaccinated, they should be observed for 30 minutes afterward.
+Such individuals should be counseled that the risk of COVID-19 vaccine in such a setting is unknown and they should seek the advice of a, or their, medical specialist.
+If these individuals or for those with a history of anaphylaxis for any other cause elect to be vaccinated, , they should be observed for 30 minutes afterward.
 (3) A history of a significant, non-anaphylactic, reaction to a non-injectable medicine, food, latex, or pollen allergy does not preclude receipt of a COVID-19 vaccine.
-Mild-to-moderate non-allergic, flu-like symptoms, or vaccination site reactions are not a reason to withhold future vaccination.
+Non-allergic, flu-like symptoms (malaise, myalgia, other systemic symptoms), and vaccination site reactions have been reported with COVID-19 vaccines.
+These mild-to-moderate reactions are not a reason to withhold future vaccination.
 However, moderate-to-severe non-allergic reactions should be evaluated by an experienced provider prior to vaccination.